mmh52/Forecast-Solar-Energy/README.md

 - **Preprocess Data:** This dataset contains minute data of direct normal irradiance and has some anomalies.
 We fixed those anomalies, filled in missing values, and converted it to an hourly dataset.

+- **Key performance indicator:** We used RMSE (Root Mean Square Error) metrics to measure the performance of all models based on short-term and long-term forecasting of DNI.

 - **Models:** To forecast Direct Normal Irradiance, we used time series forecasting models

      - **Tripple Exponential Smoothing:** The univariate exponential smoothing model uses the rolling average technique, in which the weights of previous time stamps